-Because of the structure of the company, there is no centralized training or guidance for affiliates once they join the company.
+Because of the company’s structure, there is no centralized training for its associates upon joining the company.

-Instead, new affiliates tend to rely on their sponsors for support.
+Instead, new associates tend to rely on their sponsors for support.

 2. Lack of support

-Because of the decentralized training and the lack of support from sponsors, new affiliates have no real support once they become affiliates.
+Because of the decentralized training and the lack of support from sponsors, new associates have no real support.